Overview of Install Hadoop

 Task 3: Once the Hadoop packages were extracted, the next step included configuring the environment variable for the Hadoop user, followed by configuring Hadoop node XML files.
 In this step, NameNode was configured within core-site.xml, and DataNode was configured within hdfs-site.xml.
-Resource manager and node manager were configured within yarn-site.xml.
+Finally, the resource manager and node manager were configured within yarn-site.xml.

 Task 4: The firewall was disabled in order to start YARN and DFS.
 JPS command was used to verify if relevant daemons are running in the background.
 The port number to access Hadoop was configured to http://localhost:50070/.

 Task 5: The next few steps were used to verify and test Hadoop.
 For this, we have created a temporary test file in the input directory for the WordCount program.
-Map-reduce program Hadoop-MapReduce-examples2.7.4.jar was used to count the number of words in the file.
-Results were evaluated on the localhost, and logs of the submitted application were analyzed.
+Then, the map-reduce program Hadoop-MapReduce-examples2.7.4.jar was used to count the number of words in the file.
+Finally, results were evaluated on the localhost, and logs of the submitted application were analyzed.
 All MapReduce applications submitted can be viewed at the online interface, the default port number being 8088.

-Task 6: In the final task, we will introduce some basic Hadoop File System commands and check their usages.
+Task 6: We will introduce some basic Hadoop File System commands and check their usages in the final task.
 We will see how a directory can be created within the Hadoop file system to list the content of a directory, its size in bytes.
 We will further see how to delete a specific directory and file.